SMS for Life

 Exploring the problem

-In many African countries, huge supply chain problems make it difficult to get malaria medicines to patients.
+In many African countries, supply chain problems make it difficult to get essential medicines and commodities to patients.
 Barriers include:

 - High stock-outs at rural health facilities, i.e. the point of care, where patients can get free drugs rather than having to pay for them at pharmacies or private clinics